albertotonda/albertotonda.github.io/content/publication/grosvenor-2017-pepsin/index.md

   a total of  ̃1500 predicted peptides).
 These first results illustrate that in silico modelling of pepsin hydrolysis is a promising approach to determine which peptides are likely to be released during gastric digestion of foods.
+featured: false
+publication: '*Proceedings of the International conference on Food Digestion 2017*'
 ---